Range B Case Study Solution & Analysis

 The supplier power suggests the number of providers are offered in industry and what is the expense related to provider if business shifts from one provider to another.
 Because chauffeurs with required resources and abilities are limited, in this market there is supply monopoly.

 In the case of NASCAR consumers are its audiences.
 Audiences can change to other competitors easily since audiences will having low changing cost.

 Threat of Substitution

 Substitutes are referred as options.
 The substitutes in this case can be other home entertainment indicates like audiences can shift to other sports.
 So there are wide variety of alternatives are readily available in this scenario which suggests that danger of substitute is high.

 Threat of New Entry

-In this case of NASCAR it can be kept in mind that companies are heavily spending for research and advancement.
-NASCAR must likewise work on its media rights policy with Turner Broadcasting System.
+Innovation has effect on almost every service.
+It consists of innovation in business technique.
+In this case of Range B Case Study Analysis it can be kept in mind that business are greatly investing for research and development.
+NASCAR should likewise deal with its media rights policy with Turner Broadcasting System.

 7 P's of Marketing